VirtueSecurity/aws-extender/README.md

 ## How to install
-You can install this extension directly from the BApp Store or manually by following these steps:
+You can install this extension directly from the BApp Store or manually by cloning this repo and following these steps:

 1. Open the Burp Suite Extender tab.
 2. Open the "Options" subtab.